ezsystems/ezplatform/INSTALL.md

 ## Terms for future reference:
   * `/<root-dir>/`: The filesystem path where eZ Platform is installed in.
     Examples: `/home/myuser/www/` or `/var/sites/<project-name>/`
   * cli: command line interface.
-For *Linux/BSD/OS X* specif commands, use of `bash` or similar is assumed.
+For *Linux/BSD/OS X* specific commands, use of `bash` or similar is assumed.

 ## Prerequisite